15.4. Parsing JSON in Java

 15.4.1.
 JSON to Java

 In this section, the Gson library (i.e., Google’s JSON library) will be used to parse a JSON string into one or more Java objects.
-To get us started, consider the following simple JSON string that has been manually constructed using Java code:
+To get us started, consider the following data formatted using JSON:

 public class Student {